utdithearcade/aionvest/architecture.md

 ### Dashboard

-* Displays a ranked list of stocks by AI confidence and acquisition probability.
+* Displays a ranked list of stocks by Margin of Safety and expected CAGR.
+* Shows confidence, risks, and acquisition probability as modifiers.
 * Offers a summary of market trends and aggregate sentiment.

 ### Stock Detail Page

-* Interactive candlestick chart with AI-calculated fair value overlay.
+* Interactive candlestick chart with fair value band and Margin of Safety overlay.
-* Historical sentiment and acquisition probability charts.
+* Historical sentiment, acquisition probability, expected CAGR over time.
-* Text-based AI explanation section.
+* Text-based AI explanation, risks, and assumptions.

 ### Watchlist